On an analogue of the Ichino--Ikeda conjecture for Whittaker coefficients on the metaplectic group: Further analysis

+Conjugating $v$ over $\toG(\wnM t)$ and combining the two integrals (which by the above, converge) we get Lemma \ref{L: Iexp}.
+(We note that the integrand on the right-hand side of \eqref{eq: Iexp} is indeed left $\altV_{\Levi}$-invariant.)

-\begin{lemma} For $W\in\spclW$ the identity \eqref{eq: Iexp} holds for all $s\in\C$ and the integrand on the right-hand side of \eqref{eq: Iexp} is compactly supported in $t, n, v$ uniformly in $s$ (i.e., the support in $(t,n,v)$ is contained in a compact set which is independent of $s$).
+We now go back to the bilinear form $\Bil$ defined in \S\ref{sec: defBil}.
+Recall the definition of the space $\spclW$ in \S\ref{sec: defspecial}. \begin{lemma} For $W\in\spclW$ the integrand on the right-hand side of \eqref{eq: Iexp} is compactly supported in $t, v$ uniformly in $s$ (i.e., the support in $(t,v)$ is contained in a compact set which is independent of $s$).
+In particular, the identity \eqref{eq: Iexp} holds for all $s\in\C$. \end{lemma}